lisacodesnow/interactive-rating-card/README.md

 ### Continued development

-- I want to focus on what elements I need in JS to do what I want to
+- I want to focus on what elements I need in JS to write the correct functions.
-- Like knowing how and when to use certain things in JS Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+- Like knowing how and when to use certain methods in JS

 ## Author